 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/14133

-dc.descriptionthe Conversation articleen_AU
+dc.descriptionthe Conversation articleen

 dc.description.abstractThe thalidomide tragedy, which resulted in thousands of deaths and disabilities in the late 1950s and early 1960s, changed medicine forever.
 One of its outcomes was the establishment of more robust mechanisms for the regulation of medicines and medical devices.
 Regulatory bodies – including the Therapeutic Goods Administration (TGA) in Australia, the Food and Drug Administration (FDA) in the United States and the Medicines and Health care products Regulatory Agency (MHRA) in the United Kingdom – now decide which products pharmaceutical and medical device companies can market.
 They also monitor the safety of medicines and devices once they are on the market.
 There is no doubt that the tightening of regulation has prevented countless deaths and disabilities, and saved many lives.
 But regulation cannot always protect us from harm and events disturbingly similar to the thalidomide tragedy continue to occur.
-Let’s look at two recent examples.en_AU
+Let’s look at two recent examples.en

-dc.description.sponsorshipNHMRC Career Development Fellowship APP1063569en_AU
+dc.description.sponsorshipNHMRC Career Development Fellowship APP1063569en

-dc.publisherThe Conversationen_AU
+dc.publisherThe Conversationen

+Show simple item record